Central Station - Copenhagen

 "Under The Clock"

-Location and left luggage
+Location - luggage storage - and left luggage

 Grand Central Station - Copenhagen